quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Two protein-coding DNA repair genes overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous fixed differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], and *Mbd4*, a glycosylase that can bind to methylated CpG sites and remove mispaired thymine nucleotides opposite spontaneously deaminated CpGs.

 Missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with increased risk of human cancer [@PMID:22829015;@PMID:9662341], and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
-Although *Ogg1* is a member of the same base-excision repair pathway as *Mutyh* (the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4), a number of lines of evidence suggest that the p.Asp129Asn missense mutation in *Mbd4* is the more compelling candidate mutator allele on chromosome 6.
+Although *Ogg1* is a member of the same base-excision repair pathway as *Mutyh* (the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4), a number of lines of evidence suggest that the p.Asp129Asn missense mutation in *Mbd4* is the more compelling candidate mutator allele.
 Unlike the *Ogg1* p.Thr95Ala mutation, p.Asp129Asn occurs at an amino acid residue within the *Mbd4* methyl-CpG binding domain that is well-conserved across mammalian species and predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425] (Table @tbl:nonsyn-diffs).
 A missense mutation that affects the homologous amino acid in humans (p.Asp142Gly in GRCh38/hg38) is present on a single haplotype in the Genome Aggregation Database (gnomAD) [@PMID:32461654] and is predicted by SIFT and Polyphen [@PMID:20354512] to be "deleterious" and "probably_damaging" in human genomes, respectively.
 A recent study also identified a homozygous frameshift mutation in the primate homolog of *MBD4* that causes a hypermutator phenotype in the maternal germline [@doi:10.1101/2023.03.27.534460], though this phenotype primarily comprises C>T mutations at CpG and CpA sites.
 Perhaps most intriguingly, loss-of-function mutations in *Mbd4* can sensitize cells to further DNA damage and prevent DNA damage-induced apoptosis [@PMID:14614141;@PMID:14562041].

 We outline a plausible model of epistasis between *Mutyh* and *Mbd4* alleles in the *Supplementary Information*, but are unable to conclusively determine that either *Mbd4* or *Ogg1* harbors the causal variant underlying the observed C>A mutator phenotype.
-We anticipate that future experimental evidence will help pinpoint a causal allele and provide insight into the mechanism of epistasis between alleles at the loci on chromosome 4 and 6 in the BXDs.
+We anticipate that future experimental evidence will help pinpoint a causal allele and provide insight into the mechanism of epistasis between alleles in the BXDs.

 ### Potential roles of structural variation and mobile elements as mutator alleles

 Although we believe that *Mbd4* and *Ogg1* are the most likely candidate genes to explain the additional C>A mutator phenotype in the BXDs, we cannot conclusively determine that either the p.Asp129Asn or p.Thr95Ala missense mutation is a causal allele.
 We previously hypothesized that *Mutyh* missense mutations on *D* haplotypes were responsible for the large-effect C>A mutator phenotype we observed in the BXDs [@PMID:35545679].
-Using high-quality long-read assemblies of inbred laboratory strains, another group recently identified a ~5 kbp mobile element insertion (MEI) within the first intron of *Mutyh* [@doi:10.1101/2022.09.26.509577] that is present on *D* haplotypes and absent from *B* haplotypes.
+Using high-quality long-read assemblies of inbred laboratory strains, another group recently identified a ~5 kbp mobile element insertion (MEI) within the first intron of *Mutyh* [@doi:10.1016/j.xgen.2023.100291] that is present on *D* haplotypes and absent from *B* haplotypes.
 This MEI is associated with significantly reduced expression of *Mutyh* in embryonic stem cells from laboratory strains, and may in fact underlie the previous C>A germline mutator phenotype in the BXDs.
 Although we did not find compelling evidence that structural variants were responsible for the novel C>A mutator phenotype observed in this study, it remains plausible that large SVs or MEIs contribute to mutation spectrum evolution in mammalian genomes.